automatecloud/lacework-kaholo-autoremediation/maps/compliance/aws/LW_S3_17/README.md

 If you want to know more about the aws s3api get-bucket-policy command or want to replace it with a different option for auto remediation we recommend to take a look at the official documentation available [here](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/s3api/put-bucket-policy.html).

-8. If you configure the **dothereplacebucketpolicyremediationviaobject** to **true** the Remediation via the Object block will Auto Remediate by using the Kaholo S3 bucket plugin. **THIS IS CURRENTLY NOT IMPLEMENTED**
+Please make sure that whatever you define within the **bucketpolicy** setting that you are not disabling the access for yourself.
+Make sure that the IP of your admin/root account can always access the bucketpolicy.

+8. If you configure the **dothereplacebucketpolicyremediationviaobject** to **true** the Auto Remediation is done by using the [S3 bucket plugin](https://github.com/Kaholo/kaholo-plugin-amazon-s3) using the Methods **"Get Bucket Policy"** and **"Apply Bucket Policy"**.
+For documentation reasons it also creates a JSON file of the bucket policy that will be used to replace by using the [Text Editor plugin](https://github.com/Kaholo/kaholo-plugin-textEditor).
+Please make sure that whatever you define within the **bucketpolicy** setting that you are not disabling the access for yourself.
+Make sure that the IP of your admin/root account can always access the bucketpolicy.

 #### Configuration of Slack Messages